juliesymons/juliesymons/GettingStarted.md

 The cct-tutorial currently has the following library dependencies.

 **cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.
 This package is currently imported as `libcog`.
-The cct-core repository also contains the visual debugger, *cogdebugger*.
+The cct-core library also contains the visual debugger, *cogdebugger*.

 **cct-io** - This library provides a set of objects which can be used for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the cct-core API.
 For example, it has APIs to read a ColorMovie file and put it into a sensor.
 This package is currently imported as `cogio`.